-- Step 1 Create a C:\temp directory in Windows, if this directory does not already exist. - Step 2 Use Windows Explorer to navigate to the location where you saved the pmcsetup.exe file, as described in the "Downloading and Installing the PMC Application" section on page 2-4. - Step 3 Locate the pmcsetup.exe file in this stored location and click to highlight the file; then, right-click the pmcsetup.exe file and click Copy. - Step 4 Use Windows Explorer to navigate to the C:\temp directory and right-click in an open area in this directory; then, click Paste to copy the pmcsetup.exe file to the C:\temp directory.

-Make sure that the C:\temp directory does not contain any versions of the pmcinst.exe or pmc.ini files.
-If either file is present, you must rename the existing files or delete them.

-- Step 5 Open up a command line prompt (Start > Run > cmd) on the PMC client machine to access the C:\temp directory. - Step 6 To generate the PMC installation log file, enter the following command from the C:\temp directory:
+Create a C:\temp directory in Windows, if this directory does not already exist. • Use Windows Explorer to navigate to the location where you saved the pmcsetup.exe file, as described in the "Downloading and Installing the PMC Application" section of the "Installing and Upgrading the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) .
+Locate the pmcsetup.exe file in this stored location and click to highlight the file; then, right-click the pmcsetup.exe file and click Copy .
+Use Windows Explorer to navigate to the C:\temp directory and right-click in an open area in this directory; then, click Paste to copy the pmcsetup.exe file to the C:\temp directory.
+Note Make sure that the C:\temp directory does not contain any versions of the pmcinst.exe or pmc.ini files.
+If either file is present, you must rename the existing files or delete them. ; Open up a command line prompt (Start > Run > cmd) on the PMC client machine to access the C:\temp directory. to acce ess the C:\temp directory. ; To gen ess the C:\temp directory. erate the PMC installation log file, enter the following command from the p directory: j To gen C:\tem erate the PMC installation log file, enter the following command from the j To gen C:\tem pmcse erate the PMC installation log file, enter the following command from the p directory: ; To gen C:\tem pmcse The pn If the I erate the PMC installation log file, enter the following command from the p directory: tup.exe -log ncsetup.log file appears in the C:\temp directory.
+PMC is already installed on your client machine, you may see a message ks if you want to upgrade the PMC.
+Make sure that you click Yes to ; To gen C:\tem pmcse The pr If the I that as continu erate the PMC installation log file, enter the following command from the p directory: tup.exe -log ncsetup.log file appears in the C:\temp directory.
+PMC is already installed on your client machine, you may see a message ks if you want to upgrade the PMC.
+Make sure that you click Yes to

-pmcsetup.exe -log

-The pmcsetup.log file appears in the C:\temp directory.

-If the PMC is already installed on your client machine, you may see a message that asks if you want to upgrade the PMC.
-Make sure that you click Yes to continue.

-- Step 7 To close the command line prompt, enter the exit command. - Step 8 After you have created the PMC installation log file, contact your Cisco support personnel for further assistance.